UglyRabb1t/UglyRabb1t/README.md

 ### Hi there 👋
 I'm an SE student and new to Github.
+(Not that new now.)

 <!--
 **UglyRabb1t/UglyRabb1t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.